CESNET/ExaFS-deploy/README.md

-Here is the English translation of the README file:
+# Deployment scripts for ExaFS

-# Deployment of ExaFS using Docker Compose + Ansible
+## with Docker Compose and Ansible

 This repository contains ansible playbooks for deploying [ExaFS](https://github.com/CESNET/) with docker compose on target machine.